 Nginx for WordPress Error Log

-● A specific file, stderr, or Syslog is used for logging of the Nginx errors.
+● A specific file, stderr, or Syslog logs the Nginx errors.

-● The main motive of the file is to accumulate all the errors that happened throughout the process of the webserver.
+● The main purpose of the file is to accumulate all the errors that happened throughout the web server process.

 Nginx: Types of logs